kanishkaRandunu/obsidian-agent/README.md

 4. Click on "Put Sirimal to Work" to extract tasks and save summary files to your obsidian vault.

+## Creating a Desktop Shortcut (macOS Automator Application)
+You can create a one-click desktop app to launch Sirimal using Automator on macOS:

+1. **Open Automator** (find it in Applications or via Spotlight).
+2. Select **New Document** and choose **Application**.
+3. In the search bar, type **"shell"** and drag **Run Shell Script** to the workflow area.
+4. Paste the following script (edit the path if your project is elsewhere):
+    ```bash
+    cd "/Users/kanishkarandunu/Documents/2.
+Personal Projects/Obisidian_Agent"
+    source "/Users/kanishkarandunu/Documents/2.
+Personal Projects/Obisidian_Agent/.venv/bin/activate"
+    "/Users/kanishkarandunu/Documents/2.
+Personal Projects/Obisidian_Agent/.venv/bin/streamlit" run app.py
+    ```
+5. Go to **File > Save**, name it (e.g., `Launch Sirimal`), and save it to your Desktop.
+6. Double-click your new app to launch Sirimal in your browser!

+**Tip:** You can change the app icon by right-clicking, choosing "Get Info," and dragging a new image onto the icon.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.